 If you are not able to eat the things I mentioned, you may need to supplement your diet with omega-3.
 Now, I always recommend that you get as many nutrients as you can from food, rather than supplements, but sometimes it is challenging and expensive to eat as well as we should so if you do need to supplement just make sure you are choosing a reliable and safe brand.

 Processed or refined sugars can wreak havoc on the skin.
-Refined sugars have been linked to the development of acne, but so far no studies have been published regarding sugar intake and keratosis pilaris.
-However, there is a lot of anecdotal evidence that when people eliminate sugars and high glycemic index foods from their diet their KP gets better.
-Coincidence?
-I think not.
+A diet that is high in high glycemic foods and refined sugars has been linked to the development of acne, but so far no studies have been published regarding sugar intake and keratosis pilaris.

 Here is a list of foods that are high in fat soluble vitamins to help you increase your intake:

-- Vitamin D: Fresh, oily fish, including salmon, sardines and oysters
+- Vitamin D: fresh, oily fish, including salmon, sardines and oysters.
+Of note, one of the best sources of vitamin D is sun exposure.

-Now, another quick word about vitamin D. Most people live in places where you cannot obtain enough vitamin D through sun exposure alone, so if you live above the confederate line in the USA you will need to take vitamin D. You can have your level checked through your family physician to determine how much you need to take, and ensure that you are not taking too much (as taking too much vitamin D can be dangerous).
-I find that most of my patients need to take 1000-5000IU daily, but please work with your own health care practitioner to find out how much you need to take (I personally need to take 5000IU per day).
+Now, another quick word about vitamin D. Most people live in places where you cannot obtain enough vitamin D through sun exposure alone so you will likely need to supplement with vitamin D. You can have your level checked through your family physician to determine how much you need to take, and ensure that you are not taking too much (as taking too much vitamin D can also be dangerous).

 In summary: